How to create an escape the classroom game - Free lesson examples

 Save Christmas by helping Santa find back Rudolph.
 Students go through different challenges, talk to eye-witnesses, and follow Rudolph through a winter maze, so Santa can deliver all the presents to the children.

 Can your students find a good Easter Bunny replacement?
-The Easter Bunny is hurt, so your students need to interview the possible applicants and take tests to replace the Easter Bunny themselves.
+In the last breakout game for the classroom, the Easter Bunny is hurt, so your students need to interview the possible applicants and take tests to replace the Easter Bunny themselves.
 If they succeed in the challenges, they get an Easter Bunny substitute badge.

 3 Steps to create an escape the classroom game